GongT/baobao/@idlebox/common/etc/common.api.md

     displayName?: string;
 }

-// Warning: (ae-missing-release-tag) "MyCallback" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MyCallback" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface MyCallback<Argument extends unknown[]> {